jimz011/homekit-infused/docs/installation.md

 - Install all of the cards/components below, even if you don't plan to use them, HKI is dependent on them.

 ### HACS
-Below is a list of all the addons required to run the Homekit Infused, you can install all of them through HACS,
+Below is a list of all the addons required to run the Homekit Infused, you can install all of them through HACS

+*NOTE: Some of these addons are required to run HKI and some are not.
+Since it is easier for me to just make you install all cards I will not go into detail on how to strip these cards from your setup.
+If a card is not defined it will not be used and will not take up your resources.
+Having all cards ready and available will make your HKI experience when using the addons a lot more pleasant.

 | Name | Type  | Description |
 |----------------------------------|-------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|